 Now, how many people have heard of someone burned by touching the inside surface or racks of a conventional oven, or a flaming stovetop burner, or a charcoal grill?
 Probably everyone.
 The way you get burned in connection with a microwave oven is by touching the heated food, or a food dish that was heated by the food until it, too, was hot enough to burn you.

 In general a "Watt" is a "Watt," a practical, standard, scientific and engineering measure of power, and a 2 Watt cell phone shouldn't be expected to have any more "burning" power than a 2 Watt light bulb or heating element, particularly since the 2 Watts is spread out in all directions.
 By contrast, a 100 Watt incandescent light bulb does get hot enough to burn, but not instantly, unless you touch the glass of the bulb, which has been storing the heat from the 100 Watt filament for long time.
-On the other hand, a 1500 Watt hair dryer or a 1500 Watt space heater can easily burn, if you are not careful with it.
+On the other hand, a 1500 Watt hair dryer or a 1500 Watt space heater can easily burn if you are not careful with it.

-By contrast, a laser pointer puts out 0.005 Watts of power in pure light, in a dot about 0.1 inch in diameter, similar to the intensity of the midday sun on the same 0.1 inch diameter area, which is why you can't really see the laser pointer if you shine it on something that is in direct sunlight.
-But, there are no known cases of permanent eye damage from laser pointers, especially since people naturally blink and turn their eyes away from either direct sunlight or a laser pointer shining into their eyes.
+A laser pointer puts out 0.005 Watts of power in pure light, in a dot about 0.1 inch in diameter, similar to the intensity of the midday sun on the same 0.1 inch diameter area, which is why you can't really see the laser pointer if you shine it on something that is in direct sunlight.
+But there are no known cases of permanent eye damage from laser pointers, especially since people naturally blink and turn their eyes away from either direct sunlight or a laser pointer shining into their eyes.
 Regardless, this is only an effect on vision, because of the sensitivity of the eye, and its ability to focus that dot into a much smaller dot on the retina of the eye; there is no effect on skin or anything else at such power levels.

-By contrast to that, a 2 Watt laser, which a consumer can only obtain on the black market, concentrated into that same 0.1 inch diameter size dot, will burn the skin quite quickly, or the retina of a person's eye before they even have time to blink.
+By contrast to that, a 2 Watt laser, which a consumer can only obtain on the black market, concentrated into that same 0.1 inch diameter size dot, will burn the skin quite quickly, or the retina of a person's eye before he even has time to blink.
 But again, that is just heat from the intensity of the light.
 You could do the same thing using sunlight and a 2-inch diameter magnifying glass, by which you can focus and concentrate the approximately 2 Watts of sunlight over the 2-inch diameter area of the magnifying glass into a small dot that can burn the skin the same way.